 Baker super PAC returns to action

-A correction has been made to this story.
+A correction has been added to this story.

 Baker’s super PAC went silent this year, prompting speculation that the governor might be winding down his political activities.
 But on Monday the Massachusetts Majority PAC filed paperwork indicating it had raised $911,005 this year from 42 donors and was starting to spend it on direct mail and digital advertising in the days leading up to the final election.